Points

 In the example above, querying the Transactions data cube within the Ethereum (eth) network consumes 5 points.
 The complexity of the query or the volume of data requested does not affect the points charged.

-Note: Each data cube (e.g., Transfers, DEXTrades, or Blocks) activated counts as a separate subscription.
-If multiple cubes are used within a single WebSocket connection, each is billed as an individual subscription.
+Each data cube (e.g., Transfers, DEXTrades, Blocks) activated counts as a separate stream.
+If you use multiple cubes within a single WebSocket connection, each one is billed individually.

 subscription {